joseeden/All-Things-DevOps/pages/030-Security/053-Security-Techniques.md

 <img src='../../Images/sec+-sample-heat-map-diagram.png'>
 </p>

+### Wi-Fi Discovery and Mapping

+Wi-Fi discovery and mapping involve techniques used to locate and document the presence and details of Wi-Fi networks.
+These methods can range from ground-based activities to aerial searches, each serving different purposes and scales of mapping.

+- **War-chalking**

+  - Involves marking public spaces to indicate the presence of Wi-Fi networks.
+  - Symbols are often drawn with chalk on sidewalks, walls, or other visible surfaces.
+  - The symbols convey information about the network's availability and security.
+  - It helps others locate and understand the types of Wi-Fi networks in the area.

+- **War-driving**

+  - Searching for Wi-Fi networks by driving around in a vehicle equipped with a Wi-Fi-enabled device.
+  - The goal is to map out the locations and details of wireless networks.
+  - A laptop, smartphone, or other device with Wi-Fi capability is used.
+  - The device typically runs software that detects and logs Wi-Fi network details.
+  - The gathered data can include SSIDs, signal strength, and security types.

+- **War-flying**

+  - Similar to war-driving but involves searching for Wi-Fi networks from an aircraft.
+  - This method can cover larger areas more quickly than ground-based methods.
+  - Networks are detected and logged as the aircraft flies over different areas, e.g. drones.
+  - Allows for  mapping of Wi-Fi networks over extensive regions, e.g. remote, less accessible areas.

 ## Wireless Security Settings

 Implementing robust security settings is essential for protecting wireless networks from unauthorized access and attacks.
 Key security protocols and settings include WPA3, AAA, RADIUS, and EAP.

 ### Wireless Encryption